i3visio/osrframework/README.md

 ```
 This will manage all the dependencies for you and install the latest version of the framework.

-If you needed further information on how to install OSRFramework on GNU/Linux (you will need to add `export PATH=$PATH:$HOME/.local/bin` to your `~/.bashrc_profile`), MacOS or Windows, check the [INSTALL.md](doc/INSTALL.md) file where we provide additional details.
+If you needed further information on how to install OSRFramework on systems where you do not GNU/Linux (you will need to add `export PATH=$PATH:$HOME/.local/bin` to your `~/.bashrc_profile`), MacOS or Windows, check the [INSTALL.md](doc/INSTALL.md) file where we provide additional details.

 4 - Basic usage
 ---------------